geraldbryan/Time-Management-Project/README.md

 But for this project, the purpose of this model is to detect what aspect or event that will lead to **'Good Time Management Quality'** or **'Bad Time Management Quality'**.

 For achieving the purpose above the RHS is set to a two different group which are 'Good' and 'Bad'.
 For the LHS, all variable (gender, age, and 12 questions) are used.
-From the example below, the rules that are used only rules with **1** confidence level, that means if you do that **99.9%** you will have that result.
+From the example below, the rules that are used only rules with **1** confidence level, that means if you do that **99.9%** you will have that result from the RHS.

 #### Bad Time Management Quality
 ![bad_arules](image/bad_arules.png)